 - Perak: 05-2550 523

 - Peninsular Malaysia: (03) 8880 3500/ (03) 8880 4607

 - Sabah: (088) 286 100/ (088) 675 570/ (089) 764 40

 - Sarawak: (082) 442 228/ (085) 418 118/(084) 333 788/(086) 334 189

 Be extra safe, people!
-And if you want to make sure that you DON'T get stopped at the legit police roadblocks, then make sure your road tax and insurance is valid; this applies for both cars and motorcycles!
+And if you want to make sure that you DON'T get stopped at the legit police roadblocks, then make sure your road tax and insurance are valid; this applies to both cars and motorcycles!

 *The above article is intended for informational purposes only.
 Loanstreet accepts no responsibility for loss that may arise from reliance on information contained in the articles.